-Symptom or Message Possible Cause Solution Faders, Switches, Channels, and Units Fader stuck Fader path was blocked during startup cali- bration Reset the unit on which the stuck fader resides by right-click- ing the unit in the Options > Devices page and choosing Reset.
+Symptom or Message Possible Cause Solution Faders, Switches, Channels, and Units Fader stuck Fader path was blocked during startup calibration Reset the unit on which the stuck fader resides by right-clicking the unit in the Options > Devices page and choosing Reset.
 If possible, wait for a silent portion of a performance to avoid unexpected gain changes upon reset.
-For details, see "Resetting Hardware Components" on page 198).
-Only faders and mutes are working Backup personality is in effect Wait for the system to recover and follow instructions on-screen to resume operations (see "Resuming Normal Operation" on page 196).
+For details, see "Resetting Hardware Components" on page 216).
+Only faders and mutes are working Backup personality is in effect Wait for the system to recover and follow instructions on-screen to resume operations (see "Resuming Normal Operation" on page 214).
 Channel meter Stereo LED is flashing Indicates a difference of 12 dB or more between the two sides of the stereo signal.
 Trim source levels or input gains to balance.
-Can't pan an Aux from the ACS Aux panning is configured to follow channel pan In the Options > Busses page, select the Follows Channel Pan option.
-Deselect for each Aux you want to pan indepen- dently from channel pan.
+Cannot pan an Aux from the ACS Aux panning is configured to follow channel pan In the Options > Busses page, select the Follows Channel Pan option.
+Deselect for each Aux you want to pan independently from channel pan.
 Startup and Restarts System failure and restart, then the Resume Opera- tions dialog appears The D-Show system software has been forced to restart and the backup personality is now in effect.
-Continue mixing using features available while the backup personality is in effect (see "In Case of System Failure" on page 195).
-Follow the instructions on-screen to resume oper- ations after a restart (see "Resuming Normal Operation" on page 196).
+Continue mixing using features available while the backup personality is in effect (see "In Case of System Failure" on page 213).
+Follow the instructions on-screen to resume operations after a restart (see "Resuming Normal Operation" on page 214).